History of San Francisco State University: 2023

 On September 11, about 300 students rallied and marched against the CSU system's proposed tuition increase.
 On September 15, CSU's Board of Trustees voted in favor of the plan to reduce the system's $1.5 billion deficit with annual tuition increases of 6%, starting from the 2024–2025 academic year to the 2028–2029 academic year.

 After years of declining enrollment, budget cuts were announced on August 31, totaling $11 million.
-The university is also facing a $9 million budget deficit.
+The university was also facing a $9 million budget deficit.
 A plan to eliminate the deficit calls for cutting the equivalent of 125 full-time positions.
 The California Faculty Association said it would result in the layoff of about 325 part-time lecturers.

 On October 11, the CFA held a practice rally against the tuition increase and possible layoffs.
 On October 26, the CFA and the university's Young Democratic Socialists of America chapter led about 300 students and faculty in a rally and march against layoffs and the tuition increase.
 The CFA led another rally against layoffs on November 15.